nildt/small_dynupdater/README.md

 to change your IP if it has changed after a certain time.
 To check your current IP it uses http://checkip.twodns.de/.

 ## Intention
-* Being client at [twodns.de](http://twodns.de/ "twodns") I had of course to update my ip
+* Being client at [twodns.de](http://twodns.de/ "twodns") I had to update my ip frequently
-* First I used a small bashscript with curl commands; but I tried to do the same with a c-programm
+* First I used a small bashscript with curl commands; but I tried to do the same with a c-program
 * Look at the *old* small_dynupdater.sh

 ## Making